Center of Pastoral Liturgy of Barcelona

-Center of Pastoral Liturgy of Barcelona (Catalan: Centre de Pastoral Litúrgica de Barcelona; abbreviation: CPL) is a public association of the Christian faithful, created in 1958 in the Archdiocese of Barcelona.
+Center of Pastoral Liturgy of Barcelona (Centre de Pastoral Litúrgica de Barcelona; CPL) is a public association of the Christian faithful, created in 1958 in the Archdiocese of Barcelona.
 Its main objective is to promote the liturgical aspect of the Church's pastoral action, especially through the publication of educational publications adapted to different circumstances and times.

 Origins and history

 Centre de Pastoral Litúrgica de Barcelona was established in 1958 as a public association of the Christian faithful, with the approval of the Bishop of Barcelona, Gregorio Modrego Casaús, although official statutes were not received until 27 December 1966.
 At first, CPL's offices were located in the Palau de la Balmesiana, residence, at that time, of Pere Tena and Joan Bellavista, founder members of CPL.
 Later, in April 1959, the first separate premises were obtained, in a room of the Episcopal Palace of Barcelona.
 In December 1961, the organisation moved again, this time renting an office at 29 Ronda Universitat, where it stayed for barely two months, since on 22 February 1962 a new contract was signed for an office on the first floor of 45 Carrer de la Canuda, where the CPL remained until 1980.
 That year the entity moved to the Santa Anna building, 6 Rivadeneyra, until 2013.
 The following sites have been at 346 Nàpols, until June 2021, when it moved to its current location, in the building of the Conciliar Seminary of Barcelona.

 The CPL is not an official agency, but is an ecclesiastically recognised entity, governed by its own statutes and by the canonical provisions applicable at any given time.
 The CPL became known with a first publication, Monicions i pregàries per a la Santa Missa (Comments and prayers for the Holy Mass), which offered a simple presentation of various moments of the Eucharistic celebration for all the Sundays and feasts of the year.
 This book put in written form all the extensive work that had been done in Catalonia and Barcelona in those years, in line with the liturgical renewal movement that was developing throughout Europe.
 Three names stand out from those early days: the young Barcelona priests Pere Tena Garriga, Pere Farnés Scherer and Joan Bellavista Ramon, to whom should be added the even younger Joaquim Gomis Sanahuja and Joan Llopis Sarrió.

 With the celebration of the Second Vatican Council (1961-1965), and specifically with the promulgation of the liturgical constitution Sacrosanctum Concilium (1963), the liturgical reform of the Church was initiated.
 This was a decisive moment in the task of the CPL, because due to a number of educational measures (talks, orientations and coaching) it became possible to implement the liturgical reform promoted by this constitution particularly in Catalonia, but also in the rest of Spain.
 One of the basic principles of Sacrosanctum Concilium was the participation of the laity in the liturgy of the Catholic Church.